mosajjal/dnsmonster/README.md

 ### Set up a ClickHouse Cluster

-Clickhouse website provides an excellent tutorial on how to create a cluster with a "virtual" table [link](https://clickhouse.tech/docs/en/getting-started/tutorial/#cluster-deployment).
+Clickhouse website provides an excellent tutorial on how to create a cluster with a "virtual" table, [reference](https://clickhouse.tech/docs/en/getting-started/tutorial/#cluster-deployment).
 Note that `DNS_LOG` has to be created virtually in this cluster in order to provide HA and load balancing across the nodes.

 Configuration of Agent as well as Grafana is Coming soon!